Full reference guide for TBL (Tele Bot Lang)

 These methods send messages or media to the current chat.

-They return the Telegram API response.
+They return the Telegram API response (if awaited).

-Using await is optional – you can wait for the result or just send without waiting.
+Using await is optional – you can wait for the result or send without waiting.

-// Send plain text
+// Simple text

 Bot.sendMessage("Hello user!")

-// Send with HTML formatting
+// With HTML formatting

-let res = await Bot.sendMessage("Hello friend", { parse_mode: "html" })
+let res = await Bot.sendMessage("Hello friend", { parse_mode: "HTML" })

 Bot.sendKeyboard("Choose an option:", "Yes,No")

-Bot.sendDocument("file.pdf", { caption: "Here is your file" })
+Bot.sendDocument({ document: "file.pdf", caption: "Here is your file" })

-Bot.sendVideo("video.mp4", { caption: "Watch this" })
+Bot.sendVideo({ video: "video.mp4", caption: "Watch this" })

 Bot.sendVoice("voice.ogg")

-// Debugging an object
+// === Debugging ===

 Bot.inspect({ user: "Alice", id: 123 })

-let data =await Bot.sendMessage("pinned message")
+let data = await Bot.sendMessage("Pinned message")

-data.pin()//pin the previous message
+data.pin() // pin the previous message

 Bot properties are simple key-value storage.